fbpx

-Opioid abuse and addiction are common in the U.S. and many people try to detox on their own without medical intervention.
+Opioid abuse and addiction are common in the U.S. Many people try to detox by themselves without medical help.
 If you are addicted to prescription opioids or heroin and you’re trying to get sober, you may be searching for help to detox.

 The Thomas Recipe is a popular at-home detox routine but it has many shortcomings and risks.
 Ultimately, completing a medical detox program is the safest and most effective way to detox from opioids.
 Trying to detox from opioids on your own can be highly uncomfortable, dangerous, and is likely to lead to relapse.